AxaFrance/react-toolkit/CONTRIBUTING.md

 npm run dev
 ```

-Or,if you want to run your component in watch mode, execting one of command below
+Or, if you want to run your component in watch mode, execting one of command below

 ```sh
 # If your component is in js
 npm run dev:js -- --scope=@axa-fr/react-toolkit-status

 # If your component is in TypeScript
 npm run dev:ts -- --scope=@axa-fr/react-toolkit-action
 ```

-*scope* refer to package name of your component you are working on.
+_scope_ refer to package name of your component you are working on.

 And then if you want to work on it, in isolation mode, you can run storybook